 - Optional 25-point industry placement with local IT organisations as part of the course (available on a competitive basis).

-- Optional 25-point research project, qualifying students to advance to a PhD.
+- A 25-point project, qualifying students to advance to a PhD.

 Intended learning outcomes